dogweather/forkful/content/en/gleam/writing-tests.md

 While this is a quick introduction to writing tests in Gleam, each aspect discussed has depth.
 Dive into these resources for detailed knowledge:

 - Dive deeper into Gleam Programming at [Gleam Language](https://gleam.run/)
-- Learn more about testing in Gleam with the [Gleam Docs](https://gleam.run/book/tour/tests.html).
 - Explore generative testing with [QuickCheck](http://www.quviq.com/products/erlang-quickcheck/).